-The following diseases, illness, and ailments are all fairly common in quail breeds, keep a watchful eye on your birds and act quickly when symptoms show their ugly faces.
+The following diseases, illnesses, and ailments are all reasonably common in quail breeds, keep a watchful eye on your birds and act quickly when symptoms show their ugly faces.

-Ulcerative Enteritis is caused by bacteria that enters the bird’s system through droppings from other birds.
-It can also be transmitted by flies that have been in contact with other sick birds.
+Bacteria that enter the bird’s system through droppings from other birds can cause Ulcerative Enteritis.
+Transmission can come from flies that have been in contact with other sick birds.

 Symptoms of Quail Disease

 If you believe your flock has contracted quail disease, you should consult with a veterinarian for treatment methods and do so quickly.

 Once the disease has taken hold, it moves fast.
 Most quail will not survive the disease, but if caught quickly, you may be able to prevent the spread and treat birds in the early stages.

 It can be challenging to prevent quail disease from infiltrating a healthy flock because it is often spread by wild birds.

 One way to ensure that your quail do not get quail disease is by keeping them confined in an area away from other birds.

 Coryza is another nasty bacterial infection that can be transmitted from bird to bird, often from chickens to quail or at poultry shows.